 We currently have only one product candidate, AKB-9778, in clinical development, and our business depends almost entirely on the successful clinical development, regulatory approval and commercialization of that product candidate, which may never occur.
 We currently have no products for sale, generate no revenues from sales of any drugs, and may never be able to develop marketable products.
 AKB-9778, which recently completed a proof of concept Phase 2 clinical trial, will require substantial additional clinical development, testing, manufacturing process development, and regulatory approval before we are permitted to commence its commercialization.
 Our other product candidate, AKB-4924, recently completed a Phase 1a trial.
 We currently may further develop AKB-4924 only if we secure sufficient additional funding, likely from a strategic and commercial partner, to continue its development.
-In addition, we currently may further develop ARP-1536 only if we secure sufficient additional funding, which may be from a strategic and commercial partner to continue its clinical development.
-There can be no assurance that we will be able to secure such additional funding or a strategic or commercial partner on commercially reasonable terms or at all.
-Any failure to do so would impair our ability to advance AKB-4924 and ARP-1536, resulting in our even greater dependence on AKB-9778.
-None of our product candidates has advanced into a pivotal trial, and it may be years before such trial is initiated, if ever.
+In addition, we currently may further develop ARP-1536 only if we secure sufficient additional funding , which may be from a strategic and commercial partner to continue its clinical development.
+There can be no assurance that we will be able to secure such additional funding or a strategic or commercial partner on commercial partner on a development.
+There can be no assurance that we will be able to a pivotal trial, and it may be years before such trial is initiated, if ever.
 The clinical trials of our product candidates are, and the manufacturing and marketing of our product candidates will be, subject to extensive and rigorous review and regulation by numerous government authorities in the United States and in other countries where we intend to test and, if approved, market any product candidates.
-Before obtaining regulatory approval for the commercial sale of any product candidate, we must demonstrate through extensive preclinical testing and clinical trials that any drug candidate is safe take many years.
+Before obtaining regulatory approval for the commercial sale of any product candidate, we must demonstrate through extensive preclinical testing and clinical trials that any drug candidate is safe and effective and any biological product candidate is safe, pure, and potent for use in each target indication.
+This process can take many years.
 Of the large number of drugs in development in the United States, only a small percentage successfully complete the FDA regulatory approval process and are commercialized.
 Accordingly, even if we are able to obtain the requisite capital to continue to fund our development and clinical programs, we may be unable to successfully develop or commercialize AKB-9778.